The Bank's Organizational Model

 Risk Office (ROFF)

-Hence, the Risk Office focuses its actions on the constant promotion of a strong and effective infrastructure for risk management and control, the execution of a set of permanent processes that enable the Group to gain an adequate understanding of the nature and size of the underlying risks of the business (and business support) activities undertaken, thus allowing for an adequate execution of the strategy and to meet the company's goals in a sustainable way.
+Hence, the Risk Office focuses its action on the constant promotion of a strong and effective infrastructure for risk management and control, guaranteeing the execution of a set of permanent processes that enable the Group to gain an adequate understanding of the nature and size of the underlying business risks activities (and business support) undertaken, thus enabling the proper implementation of the strategy and the fulfilment of the Group's objectives in a sustainable manner.

-Hence, the risk management function - which, together with the Internal Audit and the Compliance functions, makes up the Group's Internal Control System - identifies, assesses monitors and controls all internal and external material risks faced by the Group entities.
+In this manner, the risk management function - which, together with the Internal Audit and the Compliance functions, makes up the Group's Internal Control System - identifies, evaluates, monitors and controls all internal and external material risks faced by the Group companies.

 Risk Officer: Luís Miguel Manso Correia dos Santos

-Since its incorporation, Banco Comercial Português, S.A. assumed the commitment of establishing a complete, accurate, available and efficient relationship with Portuguese and foreign investors, and with the supervision entities and with the market in general.
+Since its foundation, Banco Comercial Português has been committed to providing a complete, rigorous, efficient and available relationship with national and foreign investors, as well as with supervisory entities and the market in general.

 Contacts of the Investors Relations Department